MMesch/labextension_tutorial/README.md

 ## Extension 6: Kernel Interactions ##

-One of the main features of jupyterlab is the possibility to manage and interact underlying compute kernels.
+One of the main features of Jupyterlab is the possibility to manage and interact underlying compute kernels.
 In this section, we explore how to start a kernel and execute a simple command on it.